 A class of drugs called bile acid modulators has been used to treat constipation.
 Bile is a fluid produced by your liver.
 After a meal, your liver sends more bile into your stomach and intestines via the gall bladder.
 Researchers discovered that this medication might move food and waste through your GI more quickly.
 This type of medicine could alter the level of bile in your GI tract, and that could help stimulate your bowels if you’re constipated.

 Your intestines are filled with billions of bacteria and microorganisms.
 The balance of “good” bacteria may play a role in your overall health.
-Probiotics are good bacteria. suggests having a healthy balance of probiotics in your gut may ease symptoms of IBS, including pain and gas.
+Probiotics are good bacteria.

 Building up and maintaining healthy bacteria in your body may help improve IBS-C symptoms.
 You can increase your supply of probiotics by eating foods that are filled with this good bacteria or taking supplements.